punyavashist/dotfiles/README.md

 Say I created some project and wrote some code in it or added a simple README with some text in it.
 I then go on to create a [new GitHub repository](https://github.com/new) and give it a name.
 After that I just run this `ggi` command.

 It will initialise my current directory with git if it wasn't already.
-It will then call this function :
+It will then call this function:

 ```Bash
 mit() {